What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What are the requirements regarding travel – either to or from the office or business travel?

 As always, consider the applicable laws, regulations, orders, and guidance for the relevant jurisdiction(s).
-Additionally, assess the status of the Covid-19 presence in the jurisdictions involved in the travel.
+Additionally, assess the status of the COVID-19 presence in the jurisdictions involved in the travel.
 For travel to and from the office, it is likely difficult for the employer to regulate as employees take different forms of transportation (e.g. some employees drive, carpool, take mass transit, etc.).
 It is also likely not feasible to provide company-funded individualized transportation and/or parking, although some companies are choosing to pay for and/or provide individualized transportation.
-Therefore, the prudent employer will consider the risks of travel to and from work when determining whether to resume work on the company premises.
-The wise employer will also educate the employees about travel considerations and how to reduce exposure to Covid-19.
+Therefore, employers should consider the risks of travel to and from work when determining whether to resume work on the company premises.
+The wise employer will also educate the employees about travel considerations and how to reduce exposure to COVID-19.
 Regarding business travel, determine whether to allow business travel (e.g. whether it is critical or necessary), under what circumstances business travel may transpire, and the protocol that must be followed (e.g. whether to require the employee to quarantine for a period of time upon returning from the business travel).

 - Examine the relevant legal and medical factors.

 - Encourage employees to consider other ways to fulfill business needs that do not involve travel (e.g. virtual meetings).